cosmos/cosmos-sdk/docs/architecture/adr-071-epoch-module.md

 ### Negative

 * Module requirements are increased.
-If a user wants to execute something every block and avoid the epoch module they will need to still use the spoch module
+If a user wants to execute something every block and avoid the epoch module they will need to still use the epoch module.

 ### Neutral